farhan711/WordpressAutoInstall/README.md

 5) Download WordPress latest version from http://wordpress.org/latest.zip and unzip it locally in example.com document root.

-6)Create a new mysql database for new WordPress. (database name “example.com_db” )
+6) Create a new mysql database for new WordPress. (database name “example.com_db” )

 7) Create wp-config.php with proper DB configuration.
 (You can use wp-config-sample.php as your template)